matti377/Whatsapp-Happy-birthday/README.md

 # Whatsapp-Happy-birthday

-Programm to automate sending happy birthday Messages
+Automate sending Happy birthday Messages over Whatsapp

+You need acces to the Whatsapp API, wich can be requested here: https://developers.facebook.com/async/registration

+Will be updated with detailed explanations